-The collateral haircut for each CMBS with an average life of five years or less will be 15%.
-For CMBS with average lives beyond five years, collateral haircuts will increase by one percentage point for each additional year of average life beyond five years.
+The collateral haircut for each newly issued CMBS with an average life of five years or less will be 15%.
+For newly issued CMBS with average lives beyond five years, collateral haircuts will increase by one percentage point for each additional year (or portion thereof) of average life beyond five years.
 No CMBS may have an average life beyond ten years.